GsTYPO3/ddev-typo3-src/README.md

 ## Configuration

-Each branch defines the `TYPO3_MAJOR_VERSION` variable and the install script fetches the last release of this major version directly from `get.typo3.org`.
+Each branch defines the `TYPO3_MAJOR_VERSION` variable.
+The install script fetches the last release of this major version directly from `get.typo3.org`.

 It's also possible to install a specific release by defining `TYPO3_SRC_VERSION`